5 Personal Skills Introverts Have Mastered That You Need To Be Successful

 3. Practice preparation.

-If you want an idea thoroughly researched before a key meeting, ask an introvert.
+Ask an introvert if you want an idea thoroughly researched before a key meeting.

 Introverts do the homework.

-Given a little information up front, introverts will read, research, plan, and bring their absolute best idea to the table.
+Given some information up front, introverts will read, research, plan, and bring their absolute best idea to the table.

 As business owners, this means a lot of idea-testing before going to market.